Human like avatars are coming

 It should be noted that Sagar, while he is passionately pushing his technology, doesn't allow his own children to use the internet and spends long hours in the wilderness to get away from technology.
 And according to the article, he can come off a little creepy in his passion about the capabilities of Soul Machines:

 Sagar comes off like a visionary academic, at times almost possessed.
 Ask a basic question, and you’re likely to get an impassioned 30-minute response that weaves in AI, art, psychology, and Plato.
-It’s hard to imagine this man holding court with a car insurer, trying to sell a suit-wearing executive on a virtual avatar, without things getting weir
+It’s hard to imagine this man holding court with a car insurer, trying to sell a suit-wearing executive on a virtual avatar, without things getting weird.

 Others are not sure Sagar's is taking a responsible approach: